SupremeGit/Ansible/README.md

 The ansible playbooks currently perform the following tasks:
  * setup ssh keys and dependencies (python2-dnf, python-apt) for full ansible operation.
  * setup epel, Puppet, and (for Fedora) local repositories
- * installs key apps: ssh server, git, collectd, nagios nrpe plugin executor, CockPit management console, and emacs
+ * install key apps: ssh server, git, collectd, nagios nrpe plugin executor, CockPit management console, and emacs
- * configures firewall to allow monitoring & management via nagios, collectd, CockPit
+ * configure firewall to allow monitoring & management via nagios, collectd, CockPit
- * starts services, including nagios, collectd, CockPit
+ * start services, including nagios, collectd, CockPit
- * installs bashrc, bashrc aliases, and .emacs configuration, for a less-painful sysadmin experience
+ * install bashrc, bashrc aliases, and .emacs configuration, for a less-painful sysadmin experience
  * for Fedora, install Xfce desktop group & set default systemd target to graphical (other distros will follow when I've setup local repos for them too, to speed this step up)
- * installs cronjob to periodically pulldown a git Puppet repository & run Puppet to deploy configuration updates committed to the git repository.
+ * install cronjob to periodically git pull a Puppet repository & run Puppet to deploy configuration updates committed to the git repository.
 This cronjob is not currently enabled, but I intend to enable it when testing some Puppet.

 The virt subfolder contains several tools to test the ansible playbooks on supported distributions: